Resources

 Read the full storyOur approach

-We believe eDNA-based marine genomics and AI can form the technological basis for innovations that will revolutionise how we measure, understand, and ultimately, protect life in the ocean.
+We believe eDNA-based marine genomics and AI have the potential to form the technological basis for innovations that will transform how we measure, understand and ultimately conserve life in the ocean.

 How we are helping